-TO BE ELECTED TO A TERM EXPIRING AT (I) THE 2002 ANNUAL MEETING IF THE RESTATED CERTIFICATE OF INCORPORATION IS AMENDED UNDER ITEM 1, OR (II) THE 2004 ANNUAL MEETING, AS CLASS I DIRECTORS, IF ITEM 1 IS NOT APPROVED EDWARD L. GAYLORD Director since 1946.
-Age 81.
+TO BE ELECTED TO A TERM EXPIRING AT (I) THE 2002 ANNUAL MEETING IF THE RESTATED CERTIFICATE OF INCORPORATION IS AMENDED UNDER ITEM 1, OR (II) THE 2004 ANNUAL MEETING, AS CLASS I DIRECTORS, IF ITEM 1 IS NOT APPROVED

+EDWARD L. GAYLORD

 Mr. Edward L. Gaylord served as President and Chief Executive Officer of the Company from 1974 until October 1991, and served as Chairman of the Board until May 1999.
 Mr. Gaylord is currently serving as Chairman Emeritus.
 Mr. Gaylord is also the chairman, chief executive officer, publisher and a director of The Oklahoma Publishing Company, also known as OPUBCO, a newspaper publishing company and an affiliate of the Company.
-Mr. Gaylord is active in numerous civic and charitable organizations, and is (among others) chairman of the Oklahoma Industries Authority, director and past president of the State Fair of Oklahoma, chairman emeritus and director of The Oklahoma Medical Research Foundation, and chairman emeritus and director of the National Cowboy & Western Heritage Museum.
+Mr. Gaylord is active in numerous civic and charitable organizations, and is (among others) chairman of the Oklahoma Industries Authority, director and past president of the State Fair of Oklahoma, chairman and director of The Oklahoma Medical Research Foundation, and chairman and director of the National Cowboy Hall of Fame & Western Heritage Center.
 Mr. Gaylord is the father of Mr. E. K. Gaylord II and Mrs. Christine Gaylord Everest, both of whom are directors of the Company.